 Other characters include Harry Grout (Peter Vaughn), a very unpleasant criminal head of a criminal network and someone who other prisoners never dare say no to.
 Lukewarm (Christopher Biggins) the Fanny Cradock of the wing, a terrible cook who works in the kitchens one of Flethers closest friends and possible one of the earliest recurring LGBT characters on British TV.
-Jim "Jock" McLaren (Tony Osobar) and angry young prisoner who Fletcher does try to help he plays for the wings football team and probably holds the record for the most red cards.
+Jim "Jock" McLaren (Tony Osobar) and angry young prisoner who Fletcher does try to help.
+McLaren plays for the wing's football team and probably holds the record for the most red cards.
 Ingrid (Patricia Brake) is Fletcher's daughter, the only member of his family who comes to visit him.

 Well it is set in Slade prison and as it is in the 1970s the prison uniform is still in place.
 The writers did do a lot of research into what prison life is like but they say that the series was toned down or it would never get past the censors.
 Whilst there is the occasional scene outside of the prison and one episode which takes place mainly outside it does show what a depressing place prisons can be.
 Not forgetting this is set in a time where slopping out was still done and meals were a case of a no choice take it or leave it.

 The opening credits feature the gatehouse from the disused St Alban’s prison near to where I live.